 What is Scrutiny?

-- Social Care, Health and Wellbeing Scrutiny Committee
+- Social Services, Housing and Community Safety Scrutiny Committee

-Each Scrutiny Committee is made up of up to 16 Councillors drawn from political parties within the Council membership, which mirrors the overall political composition of the Council.
-The Education, Skills and Culture Scrutiny Committee also includes Co-opted Parent Governors and two Co-opted Representatives of the Church in Wales and Roman Catholic Dioceses.
+Each Scrutiny Committee is made up of up to 15 Councillors drawn from political parties within the Council membership, which mirrors the overall political composition of the Council.
+The Education, Skills and Wellbeing Scrutiny Committee also includes Co-opted Parent Governors and two Co-opted Representatives of the Church in Wales and Roman Catholic Dioceses.

 The Committees work together to ensure accountability, openness and transparency, implementing the Centre for Public Scrutiny's four principles of good Scrutiny, which are: